Scroll to top

 Frequently Asked Questions

 Zurich’s operational environment requires maximum discretion.
-The city’s culture values privacy and understatement, and visible security can attract unwanted attention in a way that counterproductive.
+The city’s culture values privacy and understatement, and visible security can draw attention in a way that is counterproductive for principals who value anonymity.
 The best Zurich operators work in a manner that is invisible to casual observation while remaining fully effective.
-This requires Swiss operational norms rather than the more visible style common in some other markets.
+This requires familiarity with Swiss operational norms rather than transposing the more visible protective style common in some other markets.

-The World Economic Forum Annual Meeting in Davos requires a large-scale security operation coordinated by Swiss federal and cantonal authorities.
-Many WEF-adjacent meetings and private events occur in Zurich before and after Davos.
-Close protection demand in Zurich increases significantly during the Davos period (late January).
-Book resource early.
+The World Economic Forum Annual Meeting in Davos in late January is one of the world’s largest high-profile security operations, coordinated by Swiss federal and cantonal authorities.
+Many WEF-adjacent meetings and private events occur in Zurich in the days before and after Davos.
+Close protection demand in Zurich increases significantly during this period, and security resource in the entire region is at full capacity.
+Book at least three months in advance for late-January visits.

-Zurich’s close protection clients are primarily: private banking and family office principals managing significant wealth, senior corporate executives attending financial sector events, foreign principals with assets under management in Swiss banks who visit Zurich for banking meetings, and HNWI clients in transit between Geneva and other European destinations.
+Zurich’s close protection clients are primarily private banking and family office principals managing significant assets, senior corporate executives attending financial sector events, foreign principals with assets under management in Swiss banks visiting for banking meetings, and HNWI clients in transit through the region.
+The client profile is defined by financial position and privacy requirements rather than by physical threat level.

 Get in Touch